HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_dev_api/wcm_mls_api.md

     -   `allAvailableLang=true`- to return all languages
     -   `lang=... - e.g. lang=en` - to return only a specific language
     -   `allElements=true|false` - to return elements that are not text \(like images\)
+    -   New with CF 220: `updateSource=true` - to update the source language as well.
+This can also globally be enabled by setting by changing the following configuration parameter to "true" in the **WCM WCMConfigService** service by using the WebSphere® Integrated Solutions Console.
+If the setting does not exist, it can be added: `mls.update.source.item.rest`.

 -   **Limitations**